 As you may have already been thinking, one of the most sought after reward points that customers can earn is in the travel industry.
-If you have enough points it can translate into plane tickets all over the world.
-Not only are are flights a highly sought after product, they are also a big ticket item for fraudsters to devote time in stealing it.
-As of 2016, $48 billion in airline miles and other rewards sat unredeemed in customer accounts signaling to fraudsters that those points are up for the taking.
+If you have enough points, it can translate into plane tickets all over the world.
+Not only are flights a highly sought after product, they are also a big-ticket item for fraudsters to devote time to steal it.
+As of 2016, $48 billion in airline miles and other rewards sat unredeemed in customer accounts, signaling to fraudsters that those points are up for the taking.

 What is Next?